vizicist/palette/README.md

 # Palette - a system for visual music instruments

+# WARNING - main branch is under active development, do not use.

 Palette is used in the <a href=https://youtu.be/HDtxEyCI_zc>Space Palette Pro</a>, an instrument that lets you fingerpaint sound and visuals using your fingers as 3D cursors on Sensel Morph pads.
 The Palette software consists of: